MagZu/AOUI/README.md

 It can install the old client and new client.
 With the new client you have the option to run the game with Wined3d or d9vk.

 The installer also have options for running Third party tools like Clicksaver,mishbuddy or tinydump easily inside of the same wine prefix of AO.
-It can also install SaavickMap or Bitnykk's SL Map and custom UI
+It can also install SaavickMap or Bitnykk's SL Map and Notum-Dovtech custom UI.

 <h3>Dependencies</h3>
 - Wine<br>